vladjov/Angular-ToDo/README.md

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.
+Also run `npm run server` in another terminal.
+Navigate to `http://127.0.0.1:5000/tasks`, it will serve as a database.

 ## Code scaffolding